mtlynch/mtlynch.io/_posts/2017-12-08-outsourcing-mvp.md

 Regardless of who was freelancing for whom, I wanted us to complete the project, and quickly.
 The biggest time expense I could cut was my famously picky code reviews.

 The code reviews were expensive for both of us.
 I put [a lot of thought into my code reviews](/human-code-reviews-1/), and it took time for Ferngully to implement my suggestions.
-With days or weeks of latency between review rounds, we were also burning cycles to remember context for where we were in the review.
+With days or weeks of latency between review rounds, we were also burning cycles just remembering context for where we were in the review.

 To save time, I decided to stop giving Ferngully notes.
 When she sent me her next changelist for review, I merged it in, tweaked it a bit to match my standards, and boom -- we had our first complete backend component.
 Only two left!

 # This doesn't make sense

 Ferngully was less enthused about my clever new time-saving technique.
-Her main interest in the project was the technical growth she gained from the tough reviews.
-Without those, the project was just work, and she had enough of that at her real job.
+The tough reviews gave her technical growth.
+Without those, KetoHub was just work, and she had enough of that at work.

-I debated whether I could make it work with notes.
-Even when I was skipping them, I wasn't sure I was actually saving time overall by having a freelancer.
+I debated whether I could keep doing notes.
+Even when I was skipping them, I wasn't sure I was actually saving time overall with a freelancer.
+If I started writing them again, I'd definitely be in the negative time-wise.
 It takes me a long time to write code review notes that express my thinking in a clear way.
-If I started writing them again, I'd definitely be in the negative time-wise.
-I'd be paying a freelancer a nontrivial hourly rate but spending more time overall than writing the code myself.
+I'd be paying a freelancer a nontrivial hourly rate but losing time relative to writing the code myself.

 We talked it over and decided it no longer made sense for Ferngully to work on KetoHub.
-With the first component completed, it was a convenient time to transition the remaining work to me.
+With the first component completed, it was a convenient time to transition off the project.

 # Implementing it myself